JvanKatwijk/SDRunoPlugin_weatherfax/README.md

   READ THIS FIRST installing the plugin
 -----------------------------------------------------------------------------

-Since the fax is a small band signal (less than 1 KHz in this plugin), the samplerate used as input for the plugin is *62500* samples/second.

-**On the main widget select samplerate 2000000, and decimation factor 32**.
+The weatherfax signal has a width of less than 1 KHz, since the minimum width of the samplerate from SDR devices is 2 MHz, there is some decimation required.

+In this version, the plugin uses the SP1 stream, a data stream of 192 KHz, provided for by the SDRuno platform.

+It seems wide though to use the zooming facility of the main spectrum widget to make the signal visible, a "shadow" band will show in which the signal of interest can be found.

+The SP exit is selected by the plugin!

 ![overview](/drm-main-widget.png?raw=true)